We've covered everything you need to know for this Social Influence topic to smash your exams.

 Explanations for conformity

-There are two explanations for conformity we will focus on for social psychology.
-These are informational social influence and normative social influence.
+There are two explanations for conformity we will focus on for A-level psychology and social influence.

 Informational Social Influence